-- External, third-party subject matter experts; - Provides independent expertise on matters related to the delivery of the • DA Programme Objectives and Financial Reporting requirements.
+- External, third-party subject matter experts; - Provides independent expertise on matters related to the delivery of the DA Programme Objectives and Financial Reporting requirements.

-The Delivery Authority maintains a Combined Assurance The responses to the governance questionnaire - which Plan which is a record of both the planned and completed covered areas such as risk management, use of resources, assurance activities within the organisation, including processes and controls, and culture and capabilities those of both the Programme Assurance and Internal Audit indicate good confidence in the control environment, teams.
-This helps to plan the timing of assurance activities with the majority of responses being 'fully or largely to provide the most benefit to the organisation, as well appropriate and confident'.
-A number of improvements as supporting the Delivery Authority's overall governance were identified as having been implemented in the and control environment, and are linked to the key reporting period, including continued developments Programme milestones. to the organisation's systems to automate financial reporting and reduce the risk of human error or unauthorised changes to the use of resources, and enhanced mandatory training modules for all colleagues.

-The results of assurance activities are reported to the Integrated Assurance Group each month.
-Key findings and any areas for escalation are reported to the Executive Committee, the Risk, Assurance & Audit Committee, and the R&R Programme Board.
+- 6.3 The Delivery Authority maintains a Combined Assurance Plan which is a record of both the planned and completed assurance activities within the organisation, including those of both the Programme Assurance and Internal Audit teams.
+This helps to plan the timing of assurance activities to provide the most benefit to the organisation, as well as supporting the Delivery Authority's overall governance and control environment, and are linked to the key Programme milestones. - 6.4 The results of assurance activities are reported to the Integrated Assurance Group each month.
+Key findings and any areas for escalation are reported to the Executive Committee, the Risk, Assurance and Audit Committee, and the R&R Programme Board. - 6.5 Further assurance activities undertaken by the Client Team, such as continued technical assurance of Delivery Authority activity by Client-Representatives (C-Reps) and external 'gateway type' reviews of programme management, are considered to be external assurance to the Delivery Authority but feed into the overall view of assurance.

-There were some areas identified where the Directorate had assessed 'partial' confidence.
-The main areas 6.5 highlighted in the questionnaire responses to progress Further assurance activities undertaken by the Client Team, in 2023/24 were on improving information management such as continued technical assurance of Delivery Authority including training, document management and compliance activity by Client-Representatives (C-Reps) and external with the Parliamentary Protective Marking Scheme -'gateway type' reviews of programme management, and improving succession planning.
-There is a programme are considered to be external assurance to the Delivery of work underway to improve the Delivery Authority's Authority but feed into the overall view of assurance.
-Information Management (as detailed further in Section 9) and the Risk, Assurance & Audit Committee is monitoring 6.6 the delivery of this work.
-In addition, the Nominations & The Client Team also owns a risk-based R&R Integrated Remuneration Committee has identified succession Approvals and Assurance Plan, which is managed in planning as an area of focus for 2024/25.

-conjunction with the Delivery Authority and regularly reviewed by both parties to minimise the risk of duplication or assurance gaps.
+6.6 The Client Team also owns a risk-based R&R Integrated Approvals and Assurance Plan, which is managed in conjunction with the Delivery Authority and regularly reviewed by both parties to minimise the risk of duplication or assurance gaps.